mcherry000/mcherry000/README.md

 A Newbie Developer, previously trained to be a Neuroscientist.

-📺  - Video walkthrough of some of the projects:
+📺  - Video walkthrough of some of my projects:

 <!-- YOUTUBE:START -->
 - [Mobile App](https://www.youtube.com/watch?v=fB0prOyYkKQ)